cherrywoods/fairness-datasets/README.md

 [Adult (Census Income)](https://archive.ics.uci.edu/dataset/2/adult) dataset.
 Adult is a popular dataset in machine learning fairness research.

-This package contains only a single class: `adult.Adult`, a `torch.utils.data.Dataset` loading and, optionally, downloading the Adult dataset.
+This package provides the `adult.Adult` class: a`torch.utils.data.Datasets` loading and, optionally, downloading the Adult dataset.
-This class can be used like the `MNIST` dataset in [torchvision](https://pytorch.org/vision/stable/generated/torchvision.datasets.MNIST.html?highlight=mnist#torchvision.datasets.MNIST).
+It can be used like the `MNIST` dataset in [torchvision](https://pytorch.org/vision/stable/generated/torchvision.datasets.MNIST.html?highlight=mnist#torchvision.datasets.MNIST).

+Beyond `adult.Adult`, this package also provides `adult.AdultRaw`, which works just as `adult.Adult`, but does not standardize the features in the dataset and does not apply one-hot encoding.

 ## Installation
 ```shell